harsha20599/Travalone/README.md

 # Travalone
-A application to meet and travel with known strangers
+A application to meet, share vehicle and travel with strangers

 ```
 - Depricated